-Winter is the most romantic time of the year, when all you want to do is snuggle up to your partner – whether that’s on the sofa with a good movie or with mulled wine on the ice rink.
+Winter is the most romantic time of the year, when all you want to do is snuggle up to your partner and indulge in lots of lovely winter date ideas – whether that’s on the sofa with a good movie or with mulled wine on the ice rink.

 Let’s be honest, life is not like the rom-coms.
 There’s no carriage rides in the snow in this list; instead there’s pub quizzes, hot tubs, independent cinemas, gingerbread houses, board games and all those other things that make winter the best time of the year.

 On a first date?
 Any of these are great – and take a sprig of mistletoe with you too if you want to guarantee a kiss.

 - The Most Romantic Date Ideas for Valentine’s Day

 - 21 Tips for the Ultimate Winter Wedding